 Don’t forget to check out our quadcopter building tips and tricks.

 Purpose of buzzer on a quadcopter

 There are 2 types of buzzers, Active and Passive.
+YOU NEED ACTIVE BUZZERS!

 Basically, active buzzers beeps as soon as you give it DC voltage, while passive buzzers require an AC “sound signal” for it to generate sound.
 Quadcopter flight controllers usually support 5V 2-pin active buzzer/beeper.
 These buzzers are cheap, light weight and widely available online.